jps80/learnweb3io_Flash-Loans_Aave-A/README.md

 ```

--   **Impersonation**  that lets us send transactions on behalf of any address, even without their private key (you should use it with "Mainnet Forking" feature, not run in the real worl 😄)
+-   **Impersonation**  that lets us send transactions on behalf of any address, even without their private key (you should use it with "Mainnet Forking" feature, not run in the real worl 😄) [more info and simple example using Vitalik account :) ](https://medium.com/coinmonks/impersonating-accounts-with-hardhat-21212c94dcec)

 ## How do Flash Loans work?